 The mission of the study program is in line with the missions of FAV and UP as it is stated in the SER and confirmed in the on-site-visit discussion.
 The agricultural sector in Kosovo is still under development and an important element of the national economy.
-Therefore, ag-related study programs are of special high importance for Kosovo.
+Therefore, agriculture related study programs are of special high importance for Kosovo.

-A particular positive aspect of the study program under evaluation is the close collaboration with local and national agribusiness-enterprises.
-This is generally of high relevance in order to provide internships, topics for BSc.-thesees and foster subsequent job opportunities of students.
+A particular positive aspect of the study program under evaluation is the close collaboration with local enterprises.
+This is generally of high relevance in order to provide internships, topics for B.Sc.-theses and foster subsequent job opportunities for students.
 This is of extraordinary importance in Kosovo due to the difficult situation of its labor markets.
-The SER confirms that the study program has a long-term vision of fulfilling its function and mission, in creating a perspective for the new generation, modernizing and reforming the education system in accordance with the requirements of the labor market in Kosovo, as well as with Regional and European Integration in the fields of Agriculture, Veterinary, Food, and Agribusiness.
+The SER confirms that the study program has a long-term vision of fulfilling its function and mission, in creating a perspective for the new generation, modernizing and reforming the education system in accordance with the requirements of the labor market in Kosovo, as well as with regional and European integration in the fields of Agriculture, Veterinary, Food, and Agribusiness.

-The program under evaluation is based on a rudimentary analysis of the labor market, which does not include statistics or data on the employment outcomes for graduates as no regular graduate tracking or surveys are conducted for this programe.
-The basics analysis however was developed in cooperation with actors from the labor market and agricultural organizations.
+The program under evaluation is based on a thorough analysis of the labor market, including employment prospects for graduates.
+This analysis was developed in cooperation with actors from the labor market and agricultural organizations.